1621 Druzhba: Classification and orbit

 Druzhba is a member of the Flora family, one of the largest collisional groups of stony asteroids in the main-belt.
 It orbits the Sun at a distance of 2.0–2.5 AU once every 3 years and 4 months (1,216 days).
 Its orbit has an eccentricity of 0.12 and an inclination of 3° with respect to the ecliptic.
-Druzhbas observation arc begins at the discovering observatory, one week after its official discovery observation.
+Druzhba's observation arc begins at the discovering observatory, one week after its official discovery observation.

 Physical characteristics

 In the Tholen classification, Druzhba is a common S-type asteroid.

 Rotation period

 In August 2009, American amateur astronomer Robert D. Stephens obtained a rotational lightcurve of Druzhba from photometric observations.
 In gave a well-defined rotation period of 99.20 hours with a change in brightness of 0.75 magnitude (U=3) A 2016-published modeled light-curve of 99.100 hours concurred with the result.

 This makes it a relatively slow rotator, as the vast majority of minor planets rotate every 2 to 20 hours around their axis.
-Druzhbas long rotation period was particularly difficulty to measure: Previously, observations by Richard Ditteon at Oakley Observatory gave a period solution of 47.9 hours (Δmag 1.0; U=1), while Polish astronomer Wiesław Wiśniewski obtained a period of only 12 hours in the late 1980s (Δmag 0.16; U=1).
+Druzhba's long rotation period was particularly difficulty to measure: Previously, observations by Richard Ditteon at Oakley Observatory gave a period solution of 47.9 hours (Δmag 1.0; U=1), while Polish astronomer Wiesław Wiśniewski obtained a period of only 12 hours in the late 1980s (Δmag 0.16; U=1).